 This remained the case for the Proof American Silver Eagle until 1992, at which point the production of the proof coins was shifted to the Philadelphia Mint from 1993 to 2000.
 Since 2001, Proof American Silver Eagle coins have been struck by the US Mint’s West Point Mint facility.
 The only year in which no proof versions of the coin were struck was 2009.

 With the Great Recession taking hold in 2008 and global economies crashing, investors turned to the steadiness of silver and gold precious metals.
 This increased demand for the American Silver Eagle drove bullion coin demand through the roof and forced the US Mint to suspend the production of Proof American Silver Eagle coins.
 A shortage in the silver supply also contributed to the suspension of the proof series.

 JM Bullion accepts various payment methods for your purchase of Proof NGC Certified American Silver Eagle coins.
-In addition to credit/debit cards (AMEX excluded) and paper checks, we now accept bank wire transfers and PayPal account transfers.
+In addition to credit/debit cards and paper checks, we now accept bank wire transfers, Bitcoin, ACH, and PayPal account transfers.
 Credit/debit card purchases process in one business day on average.
-Bank wire and PayPal transfers are immediately processed, and paper checks take up to six business days.
+Bank wire and PayPal transfers are immediately processed, and paper checks and ACH take up to six business days.

 We proudly offer free standard shipping and insurance on all purchases over $99 from JM Bullion.
 Your purchase will be packaged in discreet boxes for shipping to protect the identity of the products within.
 If you’d like to upgrade to expedited shipping, you may do so at an additional cost.